mmistakes/so-simple-theme/citations/index.md

 # Papers Using Stan

+* V.K.
+Jirsa,, T. Proix, D. Perdikis, M.M.
+Woodman, H. Wang,
+  J. Gonzalez-Martinez, C. Bernard, C. Bénar, M. Guyed,
+  P. Chauvel, F. Bartolomei.
+2016.
+The virtual epileptic patient: individualized whole-brain models of epilepsy spread. *NeuroImage*.

+* Burchfield, Emily K., and Jonathan M. Gilligan.
+2016.
+Dynamics of individual and collective agricultural adaptation to water scarcity.
+  *Proceedings of the 2016 Winter Simulation Conference*.
+IEEE Press.

+* Nay, John J., Martin Van der Linden, and Jonathan M. Gilligan.
+  Betting and belief: prediction markets and attribution of climate change. *Proceedings of the 2016 Winter Simulation Conference*.
+  IEEE Press.
+Also available as *arXiv* 1603.08961.

 * Hélène Peltier, Matthieu Authier, Rob Deaville, Willy Dabin, Paul D. Jepson, Olivier van Canneyt, Pierre Daniel, Vincent Ridoux.
 2016.
   Small cetacean bycatch as estimated from stranding schemes:
   The common dolphin case in the northeast Atlantic.  *Environmental Science &amp; Policy* 63:7--18.

 * Gerrit Kentner and Shravan Vasishth.
 2016.
 Prosodic focus marking in silent reading: Effects of discourse context and rhythm.
 7(319).
   *Frontiers in Psychology*.

 * Molood Sadat Safavi, Samar Husain, and Shravan Vasishth.
 2016.
 Dependency resolution difficulty increases with distance in Persian separable complex predicates: Implications for expectation and memory-based accounts. *Frontiers in Psychology* 7 (Special Issue on Encoding and Navigating Linguistic Representations in Memory)

 * Wallis, Thomas S. A., Matthias Bethge, and Felix A. Wichmann.
 2016.
   Testing models of peripheral encoding using metamerism in an